 This characterizes the perceived gain of an electro-optical system.
 Input and output signals are measured according the spectral eye sensitivity.
 Typically, a black body radiator with defined temperature is used to illuminate the system.
 An additional IR filter might be used.
 The output signal is measured with a lux meter.

 Machine vision means capturing and processing of images typically for industrial applications.
-Optronis uses the term machine vision for cameras that capture images at high speed and transmit them in real time via special interfaces such as CoaXPress or CameraLink.
+Optronis uses the term machine vision for cameras of CamPerform-Series that capture images at high speed and transmit them in real time via special interfaces such as CoaXPress or CameraLink.
 These cameras are often used for industrial applications.

 This abbreviation related to electro-optical detectors stands for micro-channel plate.
 It describes a thin plate having a huge number of tiny holes or channels.
 The distance between the holes might be in the 10 to 12 µm range and the hole diameter might be about 6 µm.
 The inner walls are covered with a high resistive layer.
 When a photoelectron hits this layer, secondary electrons are emitted.
 Due to the secondary electron emission characteristics, each channel operates as an electron multiplying device.
 MCPs are used in gen. 2 image intensifiers to obtain a high gain that can be controlled over a wide range by varying the MCP voltage.